An Ensemble Learning Framework for Model Fitting and Evaluation in Inverse Linear Optimization: Introduction

 \subsection{Motivating application}

-The concrete motivating application in this paper is automated generation of radiation therapy treatment plans in head-and-neck cancer.
-Intensity-modulated radiation therapy (IMRT) is one of the most widely-used cancer treatment techniques and is recommended for over 50\% of all cancer cases~\citep{delaney:2005role}.
-A treatment is planned using a multi-objective optimization model that balances several competing clinical goals.
-For complex sites such as the head-and-neck, where there may be multiple targets and critical organs, patients require carefully chosen parameters typically obtained via ad-hoc parameter tuning.
-Finalizing a single plan, which requires going back and forth between a treatment planner and oncologist, may take several days.
-This iterative approach, combined with growing patient volumes, leads to strain in the operation of a cancer center and potential delays in treatment for patients~\citep{Das:2009aa}.
+The concrete motivating application in this paper is the automated generation of radiation therapy treatment plans in head-and-neck cancer.
+Intensity-modulated radiation therapy (IMRT) is one of the most widely-used cancer treatment techniques and is recommended for over 50\% of all cancer cases~\citep{delaney:2005role}. \comm{ Because there are multiple competing clinical goals in radiation therapy, multi-objective optimization models are used to design clinically acceptable plans.
+For complex sites such as the head-and-neck, where there may be multiple targets and critical organs, each patient requires a personalized set of objective function weights which are typically obtained via manual parameter tuning.
+This tuning requires going back and forth between a treatment planner and oncologist and may take several days to finalize. } This iterative approach, combined with growing patient volumes, leads to strain in the operation of a cancer center and potential delays in treatment for patients~\citep{Das:2009aa}.

-Knowledge-based planning (KBP) is a machine learning-driven treatment planning procedure that automates the design of personalized treatments for each patient, thereby streamlining planning operations~\citep{ref:sharpe_2014}.
-KBP contains two components: (1) a prediction model that, for a given patient, predicts an appropriate dose distribution to deliver; and (2) an optimization model that generates a deliverable treatment plan that closely replicates the predicted dose.
-While early prediction approaches predicted summary statistics of the dose~\citep{ref:zhu_11,ref:appenzoller_2012,ref:yang_2013}, modern machine learning implementations predict the entire 3-D dose distribution~\citep{ref:mcintosh_2016, ref:mahmood_2018gancer,ref:kearney_18}.
-For the optimization step, there are two main approaches.
-The first is ``dose mimicking'', which amounts to minimizing a 2-norm loss on the predicted dose, while enforcing deliverability constraints~\citep{ref:mcintosh_2017}.
-The second approach uses inverse optimization to learn objective function weights given the predicted dose, followed by solving the forward problem using the learned parameters~\citep{ref:chan_or14}.
-Here, a 3-D predicted dose is treated as an ``observed decision''~\citep{ref:babier_2018med}.
+Knowledge-based planning (KBP) is a machine learning-driven planning procedure that automates the design of personalized treatments for each patient, thereby streamlining planning operations~\citep{ref:sharpe_2014}. \comm{ KBP contains two components: (i) a prediction model that, for a given patient, predicts an appropriate dose distribution (i.e., a function of the planning decision variables) to deliver; and (ii) an optimization model that generates a deliverable treatment plan that closely replicates the predicted dose.
+While there are various approaches to the optimization stage of KBP, an increasingly popular framework is to use inverse optimization to estimate objective function weights of the original multi-objective planning model by treating the dose predictions as `candidate decisions' obtained from an expert~\citep{ref:chan_or14, ref:babier_2018med}.
+Re-solving the planning problem with the imputed parameters then yields an optimal treatment plan. }